ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IClassicalLocationTimePastAN.rst

 IClassicalLocationTimePastAN
 ============================

-.. py:class:: IClassicalLocationTimePastAN
+.. py:class:: ansys.stk.core.stkobjects.IClassicalLocationTimePastAN

    IClassicalLocation

    Interface for Time Past Ascending Node, used in specifying the spacecraft's location within its orbit at epoch.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IClassicalLocationTimePastAN

 Overview
 --------